Quananhle/Apache-Airflow/README.md

 1. Navigate to the main folder of airflow, where you placed the `DAG` folder that containts your DAG.
 In my case, its is `cd /mnt/c/users/philipp/airflowhome`.
 1. Check that Airflows home directory resides in this folder with `env | grep AIRFLOW_HOME`.
 To change it to the current working directory, run `export AIRFLOW_HOME=./`.
-3. Initialize the database: `airflow initdb`
+3. Initialize the database: `airflow db init`
 4. Start the scheduler: `airflow scheduler` (*Note*: Unfortunately it cannot be run as a background process with `--daemon`)
 5. Open a new cmd window and start the webserver: `wsl`, `airflow webserver`
 6. Access the GUI on `localhost:8080` in your browser
-7. Define the connection `aws_credentials` to connect to your AWS account (ensure sufficient access rights to read and write from S3)
+7. (Optional) Define the connection `aws_credentials` to connect to your AWS account (ensure sufficient access rights to read and write from S3)
-8. Configure Airflow variables in `./dags/config/vars.json`
+8. (Optional) Configure Airflow variables in `./dags/config/vars.json`

 In summary, these are the commands in `bash`: